utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

 * AWS credentials at `~/.aws/credentials` with edit access to ECS cluster, service and task definition.
 For more information, see [Set up AWS ECS permissions](#set-up-aws-ecs-permissions).
 * Cluster ARN.
 Navigate to the cluster in the AWS console and find the ARN in the cluster overview.
 * Service ARN.
 The ARN of the service on which you want to install the Live Collections Agent.
 * Collection ID.
-You can find the collection ID by selecting your Postman collection and then **Info** in the right sidebar.
+You can find the collection ID by selecting your Postman Collection and then **Info** in the right sidebar.

     ![Get the collection ID](https://assets.postman.com/postman-docs/v10/live-insights-collectionID-v10-19.jpg)